appexbuilding/appex-website/site/content/projects/39-buvelot-street-weston-2611.md

 banner_description: A stunning Management job in Weston
 banner_right_image: img/39buvelot__weston-front.jpg
 date: 2021-04-05T00:46:03.294Z
-description: "This project was managed on behalf of one of our regular Clients.
+description: "This project was managed on behalf of one of our regular Clients. "
-  The house was renovated to include new open plan living and dining, allowing for more light to enter the central areas of the home. "
 project_type: Project Management
 image: img/39buvelot__weston-front.jpg
 modules: